 Undergraduate Studies

-University of Illinois — Champaign-Urbana, Illinois
+University of Illinois — Champaign-Urbana, IL

 Medical School

-University of Illinois — Chicago, Illinois
+University of Illinois — Chicago, IL

 Training

-West Suburban Hospital- Internal Medicine Internship — Chicago, IL
+• West Suburban Hospital | Internal Medicine Internship — Chicago, IL

-Schwab Rehabilitation Hospital- Physical Medicine & Rehabilitation — Chicago, IL
+• Schwab Rehabilitation Hospital | Physical Medicine and Rehabilitation — Chicago, IL

 Fellowship

-University of Chicago | Dept of Anesthesia & Critical Care | Interventional Pain Management Fellowship — Chicago, IL
+University of Chicago| Dept. of Anesthesia & Critical Care — Chicago, IL

 • American Society of Interventional Pain Physicians (ASIPP)